 Check Your Email

 Your Amherst email address will be firstname.lastname@example.org.
-If you work for other entities such as Five Colleges, your email address will reflect that and would be @fivecolleges.edu instead.
+If you work for other entities such as Five Colleges, your email address will reflect that and will be @fivecolleges.edu instead.

 To access your Amherst email from off-campus, use Web Mail (the Outlook Web App or OWA).
 Web Mail allows you to access your email from any computer with a web browser and Internet access.
 To use Web Mail, go to https://mail.amherst.edu and, when prompted, log in with your Amherst username and password.